Papal Infallibility and Orthodoxy

 Other Scriptural Evidence

 When Moses was about to climb the mountain and die (Deut 34:1-8), God bade him to give Joshua his authority, so the people would not be “like sheep without a shepherd” (Numbers 27:20-21).
 God said to Joshua, “No man will be able to stand against you… As I was with Moses, so I will be with thee: I will not fail thee, nor forsake thee” (Josh 1:5).
 When Jesus was about to climb the mountain and ascend (Matt 28:16-20), He first gave His authority to Peter, saying “tend my sheep” (John 21:15-19).
 Jesus assured Peter his faith would not fail (Luke 22:31-32) and that hell would not prevail (Matt.
 16:18-19).
-The first four books of the Torah mirror the four Gospels, and Joshua mirrors Acts.
+The Pentateuch mirrors the Gospels (giving the law), and Joshua mirrors Acts (establishing the law).
 As Moses is a figure of Christ, Joshua is a figure of Peter.
 As Moses passed on his authority, so did Christ.

 Christ’s transmission of His power to cast out demons, heal, (Matt 10:8), preach and Baptize (Matt 26:16-20), confect the Eucharist (Mark/Luke/Corinth) and forgive sins (John 20:23) are clear.
 But an equally important part of Christ’s ministry was His perfect knowledge of the truth.
 Consider the many times the Pharisees accused Him or the Apostles of breaking the law.
 If Christ responded to the charges with impotent conjecture, His ministry would have been useless.
 We would never know what was true and what was mere guesswork.
 The Church is the body of Christ on earth, charged with continuing His own ministry.
 A church which does not have Christ’s own infallibility is simply not Christ’s body.